Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Induced supervarieties in the sense of Koszul

 \section{Induced supervarieties in the sense of Koszul}

 We present a construction that is originally due to Koszul in \cite{koszul1982graded}.
-Although it may be defined for non-affine supervarieties, for simplicity we stick to the affine case since that is all we need.
+Although it may be defined for supervarieties that are not affine, for simplicity we stick to the affine case since that is all we need.
 Throughout, we let $H$ be a supergroup and write $\h=\operatorname{Lie}(H)$.